 QM said that transportation will be available at the Museum of Islamic Art car park at 8am and buses will leave at 8.15am sharp.

-Culture Pass members are advised to register online (QM website) for the tour and once approved, they may also drive to Al Zubarah directly to meet at the location at 10am for the walking tour of the archaeological site.
+Culture Pass members are advised to register online (QM website) for the tour and once approved, they may also drive to Al Zubarah directly to meet at the location at 10am.

 QM also launched a series of engaging and educational cultural activities at Al Zubarah, giving participants an opportunity hands on experience with traditional practices.

 “Al Zubarah is Qatar’s largest heritage site and is one of the best-preserved examples of an 18th century merchant town in the Gulf region, giving rise to the varied cultural workshops that will be open to the public,” QM noted.

 The artistic workshops, which will run every Friday and Saturday for four months, aims to educate the local community about the traditional crafts and materials that played a significant role in the country’s history.

 Such endeavour will also help participants appreciate their ancestors’ skills, wisdom and heritage.